alt68/symfonypractice/README.md

-This project is nothing else just practice Symfony 2
+This project is nothing else just practice Symfony 2 and versioning
 ========================